NDSC Developing Agriculture Safety Training Course

 The NDSC is working on the curriculum development which will include these modules: Vehicle and Equipment Operations, Agricultural Equipment Safety, Livestock Safety, Grain Storage Safety, Hearing and Respiratory Protection, Youth Employment Laws and Regulations, and Chemical Safety.
 All the modules may be taught together in one course over 12 hours or customized into separate modules, based upon need.

-The NDSC will be holding a stakeholder meeting in February to gain feedback and finesse the training outline.
-The final pilot program will be held in early July, with representatives from OSHA, Workforce Safety and Insurance, the agriculture industry and youth participating.
+The NDSC held a stakeholder meeting in February to gain feedback and finesse the training outline.
+The final pilot program will be held July 7-8 in Bismarck, with representatives from OSHA, Workforce Safety and Insurance, the agriculture industry and youth participating.
 Once the course is developed and approved, the NDSC will launch the course across North Dakota by working with local FFA Chapters, rural community leaders and ag-related businesses.

 Interested in learning more?